 Applicants must check all category and geographic boxes for which they elect to compete.
 An application will only be scored for the category and geographic boxes selected.

 Applications must be submitted on or before the application submission deadlines outlined in Section 2.1 (for 9% Tax Credit Projects) and Section 3 (for Tax Exempt Bonds).
 The Division will not accept an application, document or fee submitted after the application submission deadline.
+The Division must receive the application fee within 10 days of application submission or the application may be rejected.
 The Division may reject an application if the check submitted with the application is dishonored by the bank.

 The Division will notify an applicant of a pending rejection due to missing documents and/or information.
 Applicants will have five business days from the date of the notice to respond.
 Failure to provide the missing documents/information within five business days may result in the application being rejected.